tomshaw/electron-twitter-tools/README.md

 ## Features

-Functionality you'll find in this application supports the following features:
+Functionality you'll find in this application include:

 - Ability to backup and restore user lists limited only by Twitter's API.
 - A robust customized streaming search that harvests a litany of data.